 I am having a severe backache since yesterday, due to which I will not be able to attend the office today.
 I have a doctor’s appointment today, and hopefully, the medication would allow me to come tomorrow.
 Thanks for your understanding.

 Dear Ms. Emily,

 I cannot come to work today.
-I was suffering from severe headache last night, so I took a sleeping pill and woke up now around 2:00 p.m., but the headache is still there.
+I was suffering from a severe headache last night, so I took a sleeping pill and woke up now around 2:00 p.m., but the headache is still there.
 I hope you understand and accept my one-day medical leave.
 I will see you tomorrow.

-I applied for a medical leave for two weeks starting from day after tomorrow, i.e. 25th October 20XX.
-It has been approved, but due to some emergency, I want to request you to start my leave from tomorrow.
-Originally, it would end on 7th November 20XX, but I will return to office on 6th November 20XX.
+I applied for a medical leave for two weeks starting from the day after tomorrow, i.e. 25th October 20XX.
+It has been approved, but due to some emergency, I want to request you to start my leave tomorrow.
+Originally, it would end on 7th November 20XX, but I will return to the office on 6th November 20XX.
 I will be highly grateful.
 Thanks.

 Dear Ms. Sarah,

-I am having high fever since yesterday.
+I am having a high fever since yesterday.
 I will not be able to come today.
 I am sorry for the last-minute notification.
 I hope you understand.
 Thank you.

 Dear Ms. Monica,

 As you know I am eight months pregnant, my condition remains quite unpredictable.
 I got up in the morning and started getting ready for work, but I started feeling nauseous, and the vomiting has not stopped since then.
 I do not think I will be able to make it today.
 Please accept my medical leave for today.
 Thanks.